Royal Air Force Volunteer Reserve: The RAFVR during the Second World War

 By the end of 1941 more than half of Bomber Command aircrew were members of the RAFVR.
 Most of the pre-war pilot and observer Non-Commissioned Officers (NCO) aircrew had been Commissioned and the surviving regular officers and members of the RAFO filled the posts of flight and squadron commanders.
-Eventually of the "RAF" aircrew in the Command probably more than 95 percent were serving members of the RAFVR.
+Eventually of the "RAF" aircrew in the Command probably more than 95 per cent were serving members of the RAFVR.

 During 1943, the decision was taken by the Air Ministry to raise an order for members of the RAFVR to remove the brass and cloth 'VR's worn on the collars and shoulders of officers and other ranks, as these were viewed as being divisive.
 No similar order was raised for members of the Auxiliary Air Force, who retained their 'A's on uniforms at that time.

 After the Second World War

 After the end of the Second World War in 1945, the RAFVR was reconstituted in 1947 and continued to act as a focus for individuals who had a continuing obligation under the Acts.
 Its activities peaked at the end of the 1950s.

 Following the end of conscription in 1962/63, the war-appointable RAFVR reduced in size to a small number of specialist support flights.
 In 1997 these were absorbed into the RAuxAF as the non-conscriptive RAF became an increasingly professionalised organisation.
 However the RAFVR continued in the Training Branch, RAFVR(T), and the University Air Squadrons, RAFVR(UAS).
 Many decades later they were joined by the Defence Technical Undergraduate Scheme, RAFVR(DTUS).

 Members of both the RAFVR(UAS) and RAFVR(DTUS) are eligible (in exactly the same manner as for members of the RAF's active volunteer reserve, the RAuxAF) for published daily rates of pay when on duty, and also the annual reservist bounty or Proficiency Grant, as long as they maintain the required levels of personal fitness tested via the RAF, successfully complete the requirements of Common Core Skills in terms of military capability, and attend the required number of Man Training Days and Annual Continuous Training periods.
 This is evidenced by a Certificate of Efficiency signed off by the Commanding Officer of the individual concerned.